geastwood/evtjs/README.md

 - `params`: A object with available keys as follow:
   - `symbol`: The symbol for payment, for example: "5,EVT".
   - `maxAmount`: Max amount for charge.
 The real value is related with the symbol's precision.
 For example, EVT symbol has a precision of 5, if you set `maxAmount` to 100, the real max value will be `0.001` (Optional)
+  - `linkId`: The linkId to use.
+It's very important to follow the rules of generating a new linkId.
+See `getUniqueLinkId` for detail.

 #### Response